 What I think about Udoo X86 SBC

 Udoo is still a growing community.
 This SBC is on record for shelving an 8GB RAM and a 2.56 GHz Intel processor on an SBC.
-Because of its superb features and its high buying price, I would recommend it to industrial users as opposed to hobbyists and learners.
+Because of its superb features and high buying price, I would recommend it to industrial users instead of hobbyists and learners.

 Qualcomm Dragon is not a very popular SBC.
+It is compact, supportive of various platforms, and it is powerful than ordinary SBC alternatives.
 Then again, it has good features to add to your project development menu.
-It is compact, supportive of various platforms and it is powerful than ordinary SBC alternatives.
 It has the following features:

 - Processor: Quad-core ARM processor with speeds of up to 1.2GHz (and 2.4GHz for the network).
 Supports both 32-bit and 64-bit OS alternatives